TheArctesian/Mock-notes/psycology/socol/cultral/cultralNorms.md

 # Cultral Norms

-- The rules that a group use for stating what is appropriate and inappropriate behaviours values or beliefs
+- The rules that a group use for stating what is appropriate and inappropriate behaviors values or beliefs
-- Give people a sense of order, control saftey
+- Give people a sense of order, control safety
     - Communication Style
     - Whom to marry
     - Interactions between genders/generations
-- Can be explict or implicit
+- Can be explicit or implicit

-## Diffrent Levels of culture
+## Different Levels of culture
 - Surface Culture
-    - Langauage
+    - Language
     - Food
-    - Archtecture
+    - Architecture

 - Shallow
     - Time